SoumyaSagnik/Dictionary/readme.md

+Capricious
-Capricious - given to sudden and unaccountable changes of mood and behavior.
+- given to sudden and unaccountable changes in mood and behavior.
 - unpredictable

 Wily - skilled at gaining an advantage, especially deceitfully.